-See Fig. 38 and 39 for thermostat connections

-The thermostat closes the R-to-G-and-Y circuits.
+See Fig. 38 and 39 for thermostat connections The thermostat closes the R-to-G-and-Y circuits.
 The R-to- Y circuit starts the outdoor unit, and the R-to-G-and-Y/Y2 circuits start the furnace blower motor BLWM on cooling airflow.
 Cooling airflow is based on the A/C selection shown in Fig. 64.
 The electronic air cleaner terminal EAC-1 is energized with 115 vac when the blower motor BLWM is operating.

 When the thermostat is satisfied, the R-to-G-and-Y circuits are opened.
-The outdoor unit will stop, and the furnace blower motor BLWM will continue operating at cooling airflow for an additional 90 seconds.
-Jumper Y/Y2 to DHUM to reduce the cooling off-delay to 5 seconds.
+The outdoor unit will stop, and the furnace blower motor BLWM will continue operating at cooling airflow for an additional 90 sec.
+Jumper Y/Y2 to DHUM to reduce the cooling off-delay to 5 sec.
 See Fig. 38.

 b.
-Single-Stage Thermostat and Two-Speed Cooling (Adaptive Mode) - of the length of previous cooling period of the single-stage thermostat.
+Single-Stage Thermostat and Two-Speed Cooling (Adaptive Mode) -